Bowel obstruction

-Bowel obstruction, also known as intestinal obstruction, is a mechanical or functional obstruction of the intestines which prevents the normal movement of the products of digestion.
+Bowel obstruction, also known as intestinal obstruction, is a mechanical or functional obstruction of the intestines that prevents the normal movement of the products of digestion.
 Either the small bowel or large bowel may be affected.
 Signs and symptoms include abdominal pain, vomiting, bloating and not passing gas.
 Mechanical obstruction is the cause of about 5 to 15% of cases of severe abdominal pain of sudden onset requiring admission to hospital.

 Causes of bowel obstruction include adhesions, hernias, volvulus, endometriosis, inflammatory bowel disease, appendicitis, tumors, diverticulitis, ischemic bowel, tuberculosis and intussusception.
 Small bowel obstructions are most often due to adhesions and hernias while large bowel obstructions are most often due to tumors and volvulus.
 The diagnosis may be made on plain X-rays; however, CT scan is more accurate.
 Ultrasound or MRI may help in the diagnosis of children or pregnant women.

 The condition may be treated conservatively or with surgery.
-Typically intravenous fluids are given, a tube is placed through the nose into the stomach to decompress the intestines, and pain medications are given.
+Typically intravenous fluids are given, a nasogastric (NG) tube is placed through the nose into the stomach to decompress the intestines, and pain medications are given.
 Antibiotics are often given.
 In small bowel obstruction about 25% require surgery.
 Complications may include sepsis, bowel ischemia and bowel perforation.

-About 3.2 million cases of bowel obstruction occurred in 2015 which resulted in 264,000 deaths.
+About 3.2 million cases of bowel obstruction occurred in 2015, which resulted in 264,000 deaths.
 Both sexes are equally affected and the condition can occur at any age.
 Bowel obstruction has been documented throughout history, with cases detailed in the Ebers Papyrus of 1550 BC and by Hippocrates.

 Signs and symptoms

-Depending on the level of obstruction, bowel obstruction can present with abdominal pain, swollen abdomen, abdominal distension, and constipation.
-Bowel obstruction may be complicated by dehydration and electrolyte abnormalities due to vomiting; respiratory compromise from pressure on the diaphragm by a distended abdomen, or aspiration of vomitus; bowel ischemia or perforation from prolonged distension or pressure from a foreign body.
+Depending on the level of obstruction, bowel obstruction can present with abdominal pain, abdominal distension, and constipation.
+Bowel obstruction may be complicated by dehydration and electrolyte abnormalities due to vomiting; respiratory compromise from pressure on the diaphragm by a distended abdomen, or aspiration of vomitus; bowel ischemia or perforation from prolonged distension or pressure from a foreign body and subsequently sepsis due to bowel flora.

 In small bowel obstruction, the pain tends to be colicky (cramping and intermittent) in nature, with spasms lasting a few minutes.
 The pain tends to be central and mid-abdominal.
 Vomiting may occur before constipation.
+Common physical exam findings may include signs of dehydration, abdominal distension with tympany, nonspecific abdominal tenderness, and high pitched tinkly bowel sounds.

 In large bowel obstruction, the pain is felt lower in the abdomen and the spasms last longer.
+Common symptoms include abdominal pain, distension, and severe constipation.
 Constipation occurs earlier and vomiting may be less prominent.
 Proximal obstruction of the large bowel may present as small bowel obstruction.
+Patients may notice a history of bloating and narrowing of stools before the onset of more severe symptoms.
+Symptoms can present quickly in the cases of volvulus and can present over a longer period of time in the setting of cancer.
+Common physical exam findings may include a palpable hernia, abdominal distension with tympany, nonspecific lower abdominal tenderness, and a rectal mass.